-Cabin/Box heaters (either with vertical coil arrangement or helical coil arrangement) can be provided with an additional heat recovery system (to preheat the combustion air) to improve overall efficiency thus reducing the fuel consumption.
+Cabin/Box heaters – either with vertical or helical coil arrangement – can be provided with an additional heat recovery system, to preheat the combustion air and improve the overall efficiency by reducing the fuel consumption.

-The most common application of air preheating system is based on the use of a heat exchanger (commonly called air preheater) to transfer heat from the flue gas exiting from the fired heater to the combustion air.
-The increase of the heater efficiency is achieved by lowering the flue gas temperature leaving the system.
+The most common application of an air preheating system is based on the use of a heat exchanger, commonly called air preheater (APH), to transfer heat from the flue gas’ heat exiting the fired heater to the combustion air.
+The increase of the heater’s efficiency is achieved by lowering the flue gas temperature exiting the system.

 The APH system requires different components, such as: forced- and induced-draft fans; air and flue gas ducting; guillotines and dampers, along with special safety controls and instrumentation.